arou1990/AngularMovie/RottenPotatoes/README.md

 - Using an unsecure method of tracking credentials to login (all managed in local storage)
 - Using notifications to show user has logged in, has been denied logging in

-## Header Component
+### Header Component

-- Angular Routing and On Click events to mavigate between main page, profile page, and login page
+- Angular Routing and On Click events to navigate between main page, profile page, and login page
 - Angular Material Snack Bar notifications to show successful logout

-## Main Page
+### Main Page

 - Static data coded in to show our favorite movies
 - Use of interface and *ngFor to display favorite movie info
 - Use of Pipes to shorten movie title text if it exceed 20 characters

-## Movie Search Component
+### Movie Search Component

 - Angular form used to create search bar
 - Search Service implemented to access an API for movie info